MachXNU/MachXNU.github.io/_tabs/about.md

 ---

 ## Introduction
 Hello, and welcome to my blog !
-You will find here explanations and tutorials about what I like doing on iOS and macOS.
+Here you will find explanations and tutorials about what I like doing on iOS and macOS.

 ## My goal
 I hope to publish here all the info I wish I had found online when I needed it. \